 William Miles, a New York based filmmaker, selected Washington University's Film & Media Archive as the place to deposit his life's work after seeing the care and attention it would receive.
 As with the Hampton Collection, the Miles Collection consists of all the outtakes, rough cuts, stock footage, interviews, photos, music, and research created during production.

-The Film & Media Archive also houses the Insignia Collection, a collection of stock footage video outtakes and photographs from the Insignia Films 2003 PBS program Reporting America At War, and the St. Louis Public School Film Collection, which consists of 256 titles of educational films obtained from the St. Louis Public School system film library.
+The Film & Media Archive also houses the Insignia Collection, a collection of stock footage video outtakes and photographs from the Insignia Films 2003 PBS program Reporting America At War, and the Educational Film Collection (formerly the St. Louis Public School Film Collection), which consists of 256 titles of educational films obtained from the St. Louis Public School system film library.